Goldy98/exercises/challenges/0002-dunks/statement.md

 In the first testcase, the longest video we can create uses the clips of:

 - LeBron_James dunking on Jason_Terry,
-- Jason_Tatum dunking on LeBron_James,
+- Jason_Terry dunking on Jason_Tatum.
-- and Jason_Terry dunking on Jason_Tatum.
+- and Jason_Tatum dunking on LeBron_James

 Since there are $3$ clips, the answer to this testcase is $3$.
 We can create other videos.
 For example we can use the clip of Chris_Paul